-Our businesses are grouped into five reportable segments for management and internal financial reporting purposes: Americas Retail, Americas Wholesale, Europe, Asia and Licensing.
-Our Americas Retail, Americas Wholesale, Europe and Licensing reportable segments are the same as their respective operating segments.
+Our businesses are grouped into five reportable segments for management and internal financial reporting purposes: Americas Retail, Americas Wholesale, Europe, Asia and Licensing, Our Americas Retail, Americas Wholesale, Europe and Licensing reportable segments are the same as their respective operating segments.
 Certain components of our Asia operating segment are separate operating segments based on region, which have been aggregated into the Asia reportable segment for disclosure purposes.
-We evaluate segment performance based primarily on revenues and earnings (loss) from operations before corporate performance-based compensation costs, asset impairment charges, net gains (losses) from lease modifications, restructuring charges and certain non-recurring credits (charges), if any.
+We evaluate segment performance based primarily on revenues and earnings (loss) from operations before corporate performance-based compensation costs, asset impairment charges, net gains (losses) from lease modifications, restructuring charges and certain nonrecurring credits (charges), if any.
 The Americas Retail segment includes our retail and e-commerce operations in the Americas.
 The Americas Wholesale segment includes our wholesale operations in the Americas.
 The Europe segment includes our retail, e-commerce and wholesale operations in Europe and the Middle East.
-The Asia segment includes our retail, e-commerce and wholesale operations in Europe and the worldwide licensing operations.
+The Asia segment includes our retail, e-commerce and wholesale operations in Asia and the Pacific.
+The Licensing segment includes the worldwide licensing operations.
 The business segment operating results exclude corporate overhead costs, which consist of shared costs of the organization, asset impairment charges, net gains (losses) on lease modifications, restructuring charges and certain non-recurring credits (charges), if any.
 Corporate overhead costs are presented separately and generally include, among other things, the following unallocated corporate costs: accounting and finance, executive compensation, corporate performance-based compensation, facilities, global advertising and marketing, human resources, information technology and legal.
+We believe this segment reporting reflects how our business segments are managed and how each segment's performance is evaluated by our chief operating decision maker to assess performance and make resource allocation decisions.
 Information regarding these segments is summarized in "Part IV.
-Financial Statements - Note 18 - Segment Information" in this Form 10-K.
+Financial Statements - Note 17 - Segment Information" in this Form 10-K.